giannicastillo/taskmgmt-reactjava-fullstack/README.md

 # Entry level software engineer task management system

-#Accessing the project
+# Accessing the project
-The front end of the app can be viewed on https://localhost:4200 and the java back end can be viewed in json form on https://localhost:8080
+The front end of the app can be viewed on https://localhost:4200.
+After you cd to project folder, run the command "npm start".
+The java back end can be viewed in json form on https://localhost:8080 after the running the application on Spring Boot.

 # About this project